inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 .. image:: /static/training/socialisation/other_hazard_33.*
    :align: center

 - **Population needing evacuation**: |project_name| estimates the number of affected people in the analysis area.
 It is assumed that all of these people will need to be evacuated.

 - **Needs per week**: are calculated numbers of food, water and other products that are needed by evacuated people on a weekly basis.

 - **Action checklist**: designed to make disaster managers think about what they need to do/discuss when planning for a similar event in the future.

-- **Notes**: provides details about the input data and any limitations or assumptions in the analysis or report summary.
+- **Notes and assumptions**: provides details about the input data and any limitations or assumptions in the analysis or report summary.
 In this example, it explains the total number of people in the analysis area and the source of minimum needs.

 - **Detailed gender and age report**: provides a breakdown of the number of affected people by age (youth, adults and elderly) and gender based on the default world population demographics and calculates the minimum needs for women’s hygiene and pregnant women.
 If you using aggregation layer, the result will break down the result based on administrative boundaries.

 .. image:: /static/training/socialisation/other_hazard_34.*
    :align: center